 Celtic accepted an offer for Ki with manager Neil Lennon describing the fee of around £6m as "good business".

-won bronze as part of South Korea's Olympic team
+The player won bronze as part of South Korea's Olympic team at London 2012.

 "It will be unfortunate to lose a talented player, but that's been our strategy at the club now for the last two or three years," added Lennon.

 Ki signed for Celtic in January 2010 after three years with FC Seoul in his homeland, making his debut in a 1-1 draw with Falkirk .

 The midfielder, who made 34 appearances last season, has yet to return to Scotland following his time at the Olympics.

 Ki Sung-Yueng profile

 - Born 24 January 1989 in Gwangju, South Korea

 - Was sent by his father to live in Australia as a young teenager, in order to improve as a player and to learn English